VincentZ-42/freecodecamp/RegistrationForm/README.md

 [<img src="registrationform.png" alt="Registration Form" width="50%">](#)

 ## Description
-* A webpage of a Registration Form to create a account
+* A webpage of a Registration Form to stimulate collection of basic information to create an account
 * To view the webpage, click [here](https://vincentz-42.github.io/freecodecamp/RegistrationForm/)